Coronary thrombosis: Management

 To address the possibility of identifying and treating asymptomatic coronary artery disease to prevent development of coronary thrombosis, a study published 2018 determined that preemptive treatment with percutaneous coronary intervention did not lead to a difference in death or myocardial infarction over a 15-year period.

 There are numerous treatments currently being studied for management and prevention of coronary thrombosis.
 Statin drugs, in addition to their primary cholesterol-lowering mechanisms of action, have been studied to target a number of pathways that may decrease coronary inflammation and subsequent thrombosis.

 Another realm of potential treatments in early stages of adoption is in therapeutic use of contrast ultrasound on thrombus dissolution.

 Notable people

 Terminology

 Thrombosis is defined as the formation of a thrombus (blood clot) inside a blood vessel, leading to obstruction of blood flow within the circulatory system.
 Coronary thrombosis refers to the formation and presence of thrombi in the coronary arteries of the heart.
-Note that the heart does not contain veins, but rather coronary sinuses that serve the purpose of returning de-oxygenated blood from the heart muscle.
+The heart does not contain veins, but rather coronary sinuses that serve the purpose of returning de-oxygenated blood from the heart muscle.

 A thrombus is a type of embolism, a more general term for any material that partially or fully blocks a blood vessel.
 An atheroembolism, or cholesterol embolism, is when an atherosclerotic plaque ruptures and becomes an embolism.
 Atherosclerosis is the progressive thickening of blood vessels and plaque formation that eventually can lead to coronary artery disease.